1996 San Diego Chargers season: Schedule

-Note: Intra-division opponents are in bold text.

 Game summaries

-Week 1
+Week 1: vs. Seattle Seahawks

 Touchdowns by Tony Martin and Leonard Russell, plus five field goals by John Carney saw the Chargers to an easy win on opening day.
 The running attack gave what was to prove its strongest showing, with Leonard Russell, Aaron Hayden and Terrell Fletcher splitting the carries, and each contributing to a team total of 186 yards (the Chargers would gain 100+ yards on the ground only four more times all year).
 When the Seahawks tried to play catch-up in the second half, San Diego's defense capitalised with four turnovers.

-Week 2
+Week 2: vs. Cincinnati Bengals

 The Chargers started strongly, going 76 and 71 yards on consecutive drives capped by touchdowns for Russell and Martin.
 However, the Bengals came back into it before halftime when Carl Pickens scored; Humphries then threw an interception with San Diego poised to respond.
 Up 17-7 through three-quarters, the Chargers then got two big plays to put the game away.
 Firstly, Darrien Gordon's 64-yard punt return set up a short field goal; on the Bengals' next play from scrimmage Kurt Gouveia intercepted Jeff Blake, and Russell soon punched it in from the one.

-Week 3
+Week 3: at Green Bay Packers

 The Chargers were brought back down to Earth, as the eventual Super Bowl champions dominated in all phases of the game.
 Edgar Bennett scored on the Packers' opening drive, and Brett Favre followed up with 3 touchdown passes as Green Bay built a 28–3 lead through three-quarters.
 San Diego then had a brief revival, with Willie Clark recovering a Favre fumble to set up a Humphries-to-Martin TD pass, and Lewis Bush recovering a Bennett fumble in Packers' territory on the next play.
 However, LeRoy Butler ended the threat with an interception and 90-yard touchdown return, and there was still time for Desmond Howard to add a special teams touchdown on a 65-yard punt return.

 This was San Diego's heaviest loss since a 48-10 reverse against San Francisco eight seasons earlier.